sh4090/Process-Automation/README.md

 And I did.

 ## Project Overview
-This project is an end-to-end system designed to automate the process of retrieving, cleaning, and analysing company information from multiple data sources, such as public APIs and internal databases, then produce a comprehensive output in the form a Google Sheets file.
+This project is a full-stack dynamic Shiny web app designed to automate the process of retrieving, cleaning, and analysing company information from multiple data sources, such as public APIs and internal databases, then produce a comprehensive output in the form of a summary table in addition to dynamic data visualization tools.
 It utilizes the UK Companies House REST API to fetch relevant data on companies, including corporate officers, significant controllers, financial filings, and charges.
 The system is highly scalable, capable of handling multiple companies at once, and it supports error handling for unmatched companies or variations in naming conventions.

-I’ve compiled the core functions used in this project in an open-source R package you can download from this link LINK.

 ## Applications
 This project has a number of applications, depending on the analysis of the output, which can be